 Parity checking is one of the oldest and most widely used error detection systems.
 In this method, a parity bit is appended to a block of data.
 In even parity systems, added bit ensures an even number of 1s and in odd parity systems, added bit ensures an odd number of 1s.
 For example in a 7-bit character [1110001] the even parity is [11100010] and odd parity [11100011].
-The receiver of an odd parity system expects odd number of bits and even parity system expects an even number of bits.
-If this does not happen then an error is detected.
+The receiver of an odd parity system expects odd number of bits and even parity system expects an error is detected.